cloudmiketyson/aws-identity-management-code/README.md

 - AWS Directory Services, Identity Federation, AWS Single Sign-On, Amazon Cognito

 Learn more and [enroll in this course](https://digitalcloud.training/courses/aws-identity-management-aws-iam-aws-sso-and-federation/) now to gain in-depth knowledge of identity management, SSO, and federation on AWS

+Here is a link to the original repo git@github.com:nealdct/aws-identity-management-code.git